MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-endpoints.md

 ---

 # Allow list for Microsoft Edge endpoints

-> [!NOTE]
-> Microsoft Edge for Business is now available in Edge stable version 116!
-[Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise grade security, productivity, manageability, and AI built in.

 Microsoft Edge requires connectivity to the Internet to support its features.
 This article identifies the domain URLs that you need to add to the Allow list to ensure communications through firewalls and other security mechanisms.